 JCHS students draft their first essays during a special unit within their junior English courses.
 A successful essay is centered on the student, answers the question, stays within the stated word limit, and is clearly organized.
-Before submitting to colleges, essays should be reviewed by an English department faculty member and Ms. Cook for feedback and editing.
+Before submitting to colleges, essays should be reviewed by Ms. Cook and/or Dr. Lessy for feedback and editing.
 You may ask others to review your essays as well, but note that too many competing opinions can dilute your writing - you want to stay true to your own voice.
 Finally, it is unethical to have others write your essay.
 This must be your work, your thoughts, your story.